Introduction

 Conclusion

-By following this step-by-step guide, you’ve learned how to:
+Throughout this guide, you’ve learned how to:

-• Process and interpret verification results
+• Process verification results and extract detailed barcode metadata

-• Implement advanced verification scenarios
+• Implement advanced scenarios like regex matching and multi-type verification

 FAQs